Animal welfare and rights in Switzerland: Animal personhood

 In June 2016, Swiss and German-based anti-speciesist political think-tank Sentience Politics began collecting signatures for a ballot initiative on fundamental rights for primates in Basel, Switzerland.
 If passed, the measure would amend the cantonal constitution to "right to life and respect for the physical and mental integrity" for non-human primates.
 If passed, it would significantly curtail medical experimentation on primates and primate confinement practices in Basel.

 Animal activism

 Swiss Animal Protection (SAP), founded in 1861, is the largest and oldest animal protection organization in Switzerland.
 SAP has special units for pets, wild animals, farmed animals, animals in experiments, and veterinary and legal advisory services.
 Their activities include campaigns to "improve and enlarge animal friendly husbandry of farm animals".

-In addition to its campaign for primate rights in Basel, Sentience Politics has ongoing campaigns in Basel, Lucerne, and Zurich to enact policies which would commit cantonal or municipal governments to promoting plant-based diets, including the offering of vegetarian and vegan options in public cafeterias.
+In addition to its campaign for primate rights in Basel, Sentience Politics has ongoing campaigns in Basel, Lucerne, and Zürich to enact policies which would commit cantonal or municipal governments to promoting plant-based diets, including the offering of vegetarian and vegan options in public cafeterias.